Introduction:

 Causes of Varicose Veins

-There are several factors that can contribute to the development of varicose veins.
+Several factors can contribute to the development of varicose veins.
 Some of the most common causes include:

 Myths About Varicose Veins